Hardeep Singh Nijjar: Criminal investigation in Canada

+Criminal investigation in United States

+On 7 July 2026, the US Department of Justice announced that they had filed charges against Lawrence Bishnoi and Satinderjeet Singh, also known as Goldy Brar, for their responsibility in the murder of Nijjar.
+Both are prominent members of the Bishnoi Gang, which has been designated a terrorist entity by Canada since 2025.
+The FBI also put a $50,000 bounty on Brar for his arrest.
+The charges were announced by first assistant attorney for California Bill Essayli.

+According to the unsealed indictment Bishnoi used smuggled cell phones from prison to direct four individuals to carry out the killing, providing one of them with Nijjar's photograph and home and work addresses.
+Two masked assailants shot Nijjar as he was leaving the parking lot of his temple.
+The four individuals named in the indictment were not publicly identified.
+The U.S. Department of Justice stated it intended to seek Bishnoi's extradition from India.

 Allegation of Indian responsibility

 In September 2023, during the G20 New Delhi summit, Canada and India did not have a one-on-one meeting, but instead met on the sidelines.
 Indian prime minister Narendra Modi raised concerns with Canadian prime minister Justin Trudeau about extremist elements in Canada who were involved in threats and violence towards Indian diplomats and the Indian community, while Trudeau brought up the accusations of Indian government involvement in the killing of Hardeep Singh Nijjar.
 The talks between the two leaders were tense, affecting ongoing trade discussions.

-On 18 September 2023, Canadian Prime Minister Justin Trudeau said in Parliament, "Over the past number of weeks, Canadian security agencies have been actively pursuing credible allegations of a potential link between agents of the government of India" and Nijjar's killing.
+On 18 September 2023, Canadian prime minister Justin Trudeau said in Parliament, "Over the past number of weeks, Canadian security agencies have been actively pursuing credible allegations of a potential link between agents of the government of India" and Nijjar's killing.
 Trudeau called upon the Indian government to cooperate with the investigation, and said: "Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty."
 Before a Cabinet meeting the next day, Trudeau said: "We are not looking to provoke or escalate.
 We are simply laying out the facts as we understand them."

 The Canadian government has not made public any evidence linking the Indian government to the killing, citing the need to protect sensitive intelligence sources and methods.
 Canadian government sources with knowledge of the matter told the CBC that human and signals intelligence provided evidence of the Indian government's responsibility, including messages between Indian officials and intelligence from an unnamed Five Eyes alliance member.
 The U.S. Ambassador to Canada later confirmed that Canada had received intelligence shared from Five Eyes regarding the murder prior to the public allegations.
 Canada has however denied having evidence of prime minister Modi, foreign minister S. Jaishankar or the National Security Advisor Ajit Doval being involved in the attack.